 Click Here for tab for Black by Pearl Jam

-This is a single from Pearl Jam’s debut album ‘Ten’, but unusually the label decided to release it after the album had already garnered commercial success, rather than as a tool to promote it.
-Originally the band was against this as lyrically it was personal to them, and tackles the difficult subject of letting love go.
-But nevertheless, the song did exceptionally well charting at the number 3 position on the US Mainstream Rock chart.
+This is a single from Pearl Jam’s debut album Ten, but unusually the label decided to release it after the album had already garnered commercial success rather than as a tool to promote it.
+Originally, the band was against this as it was personal to them lyrically and tackles the difficult subject of letting love go.
+Nevertheless, the song did exceptionally well, charting at the number 3 position on the US Mainstream Rock chart.

 Boulevard of Broken Dreams by Green Day